kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/exertion.md

 You lose 1 Stamina Point for every round of sprinting.
 You can increase the time by 1 round for every 4 points of Final Athletics Skill.

-You can increase your Movement Value based on the result of an Athletics Check.
+You can spend 1 Stamina Point to increase your Movement Value based on the result of an Athletics Check.
 Compare your Final Skill Roll to the table below.

 {% include table-index.html table="skill" index="100" %}